WojciechKesek/ReservationService/README.md

 - spring-boot-starter-data-jpa
 - h2 database

-The purpose of the application is to manage reservations in the database using the REST API.
+The primary objective of this application is to simplify reservation management within a database through a REST API.

-It is the backend part of the application that gets data from the frontend, which is then processed and performs operations on the database (H2)
+The backend component of the application receives data from the frontend, processes it, and executes operations on the H2 database.

+Users can perform CRUD (Create, Read, Update, Delete) operations, including:

 User can perform simple CRUD operations like:
 - add reservation,